Danial-Kord/DigiHuman/README.md

   ```
    python server.py
    ```
-- Run Unity Project and open the main scene at `Assets\Scenes\Main.unity`
+- Run Unity Project and open the main scene at `Assets\Scenes\MainScene.unity`
 - Test the program by uploading videos to backend from Unity project.
 (You can test the application by selecting provided animations from the right side menu!)

 ## Adding new 3D characters